-Every time you get in a car, pick up the phone, handle a tool or turn on an electronic appliance, you are looking at the result of metal fabrication.
+Every time you get in a car, pick up the phone, handle a tool or turn on an electronic appliance, you are looking at the result of custom metal fabrication.

 This article will explain the essentials of metal fabrication: its definition, history, process, benefits, types, and applications.
 By the end, you will have a more in-depth understanding of how crucial this process is to civilization and how many different parts of our lives it touches.